samchon/safe-typeorm/README.md

   - When **SELECT**ing for **JSON** conversion, the **performance** would be **automatically tuned**
   - When **INSERT**ing records, the **performance** would be **automatically tuned**

-If you write any SQL query through the `safe-typeorm`, the error would be detected in the compilation level.
-Also, when you're writing any SQL query, `safe-typeorm` would help you by hinting through the auto-completion.

-Also, if you've defined your ORM model classes using this `safe-typeorm`, you can implement the application level joining very conveniently.
-Even the code implementing the application level joining is similar with the database level joining.
-Therefore, you can convert from DB join to App join witout cost and opposite case is same, too.

-Furthermore, `safe-typeorm` supports the json conversion very strongly.
-After you write down the conversion code from ORM model class instances to JSON data, `safe-typeorm` would find optimal joining solution by itself.
-Therefore, you don't need to consider the performance issue.
-Just concentrate on your business logic.